How to Practice a Speech

 One of the toughest roles, but it's similar to the Icebreaker.
 You might be afraid of it at first, but once you've done it, it'll be much easier in the future.

 You are essentially the leader and coordinator of the evening, which can be a big challenge to overcome, but if you stick with it you can do it.

 - Check the agenda; are the roles filled out? (some clubs ask members who attend the meeting to take a role in advance, this is possible but not usual in our club)

-- Print the agendas out with at least 20 pieces (the treasurer can re-finance your costs if you wish to)
+- Print out at least 20 pieces of the agenda (the treasurer can re-finance your costs if you wish to)

 - Think out "questions of the evening" which everyone can answer with one-two sentences during the introduction round.
 (Examples from the past: What would you do if you weren´t here right now?
 What is your favourite drink?
 Etc.)

 - You may check yourself as the administrator of the evening in easyspeak (we can explain how to do it) and make changes to the agenda